FREE TRAINING, THURSDAY 17TH AUGUST, 12PM AEST

 Today, we are going to talk about conversion killers or reasons why your website isn’t converting.
 I’m going to take you through five different areas of your website that might be stopping potential customers in their tracks from hitting add to cart and popping in their credit card details.
 Because I know it takes time and effort on a day to day basis to send traffic to our website and seeing them come and drop off makes us all very sad and obviously doesn’t help us pay the bills.

-The number one conversion killer for websites, and particularly for fashion and lifestyle websites, for those that are fairly new in the game is that the website overall does not make a good first impression.
+The number one conversion killers for websites, and particularly for fashion and lifestyle websites, for those that are fairly new in the game is that the website overall does not make a good first impression.
 In fact, it often looks amateur or outdated or just very unappealing.

 Think about your website as if it’s the shopfront of a bricks and mortar store down the road.
 Does it make a good first impression?
 Does it look inviting?
 Does it encourage people to come through and have a good look around or does it look like it needs a good coat of paint and dust off cobwebs in the corners?